 It can be a scary moment on the plant floor: A machine starts shrieking and shaking so violently, you think it might break.

-In the past, the typical adjustment to resolve the resonance degraded performance or resulted in wasted energy.
+In the past, the typical adjustment to resolve the resonance either degraded performance or resulted in wasted energy.